 The Diocese of Brentwood organises diocesan pilgrimages to Lourdes and Walsingham every year.

-Last year’s pilgrimage to Lourdes took place from 24-29 July 2023.
+Last year’s pilgrimage to Lourdes took place from 19-26 July 2024.

 Read more about the 2023 pilgrimage here: Lourdes: ‘a place of prayer, healing and fellowship’ – Brentwood Diocese (dioceseofbrentwood.net)

-Last year’s pilgrimage to Walsingham took place on 27 May 2023.
+Last year’s pilgrimage to Walsingham took place on 25 May 2024.

 Led by Bishop Alan, it included Mass at the Basilica and a walk of the Holy Mile to the grounds of Walsingham Abbey to celebrate Vespers and Benediction on the site of the Holy House.
+Around 600 people attended.
 (People with mobility issues, wheelchairs and buggies, prams and/or pushchairs were able to travel from the Shrine to the Abbey Grounds by coach if they were unable to manage the terrain of the Holy Mile.)

 The pilgrimage in 2022 was designed to be particularly family-friendly to dovetail with the X World Meeting of Families in late June.
 Many families responded to the invitation, with over 1,000 people attending.
 Read more here: Families enjoy ‘a special day’ at Walsingham – Brentwood Diocese (dioceseofbrentwood.net)